 2. Physical Health

 Physical recovery is very important before you try conceiving, so let the time play its part.
 The endometrial lining of the uterus needs to be strong to maintain the pregnancy so wait for a few months.

 Keep a check on your cycles and consult your gynecologist.
 Your doctor will recommend a few tests to check whether or not your body is healthy enough to conceive.

 4. Hormonal Tests

 This probably sounds strange, but your chromosomes could be the reason behind your miscarriage too.
-The chromosomal test of both the partners is very important.
+In case of 3 consecutive miscarriages, the chromosomal test of both the partners may be required.